Idared

 Idared is a type of apple cultivar from Moscow, Idaho, United States.
 Variety is characterized by a non-uniform skin color.

-First developed at the University of Idaho Agricultural Experiment Station in 1942; it is a cross between two apple varieties (Jonathan x Wagener).
+First developed at the University of Idaho Agricultural Experiment Station in 1942, it is a cross between two apple varieties (Jonathan × Wagener).
 The Idared has a white flesh with a firm body, and is tart and juicy.
 For these reasons, it is very well suited for making apple sauces, pies, and cakes.
-Idared is harvested at the end of September to the middle of October.
+The Idared is harvested at the end of September to the middle of October.
 It remains hardy and durable until the end of January, and can even last until June with proper storage.
-According to the US Apple Association website it is one of the fifteen most popular apple cultivars in the United States.
+According to the US Apple Association website, it is one of the fifteen most popular apple cultivars in the United States.